Piddig Church: History

 Piddig was originally a visita or mission station of Dingras in 1598.
 It became an independent parish under the patronage of Saint Anne, Mother of the Blessed Virgin Mary in 1770.
 Father Isidro Campaner became its first parish priest.
 The church of Piddig was built also on that same year.
 During the Philippine–American War, the church was occupied by five-man team of Filipino guerrillas who repulsed early American attacks.
-It was also razed during the Japanese Occupation.
 On March 19, 1932, the tower was crippled by an earthquake.
 The damage was repaired by Monsignor Arsenio Pacis in the same year.

 The 21st Infantry of the American forces later occupied the church complex during World War II.
 Piddig became the military capital of Ilocos Norte.
 All church records, the convent, sacristy, and furniture went up to flames when the Japanese Imperial Forces raided and burned the town.
-In 1965, restoration work was done in the facade and the interior of the church.
+In 1965, restoration work was done in the façade and the interior of the church.
 The convent now houses the parochial school, Saint Anne Academy, during the term of Father Manuel Aspiras.